shcorya/swarm.yachts/stacks/redisraft/index.md

 Now that the stack is deployed, one must initialize the cluster and connect the other nodes.
 Clustering can be achieved by running a script or with a few manual steps.

 ### Automatic
 This script will automatically initialize a RedisRaft cluster on a primary node and connect each other node.
-Ensure that the `REDISRAFT_LABEL` variable is still set.
+Ensure that the `REDISRAFT_LABEL` variable is still set, and that each RedisRaft node is running before running the script.
+The script can be run multiple times without issue.
 ```bash
 #!/bin/bash
 REDISRAFT_NODE_IDS=($(docker node ls -q --filter node.label=$REDISRAFT_LABEL=true | tr '\n' ' '))